 Runs are a given distance, and can be everything from a short sprint, to medium distances, to longer distances.
 Runs are ideal for training cardiovascular and muscular endurance but also to complement a strength training program.
 When they are given to you by your Coach, try to perform them as fast as possible.

 The Active Cooldown is an important part of your complete workout.
-In your Bodyweight Coach training, your cooldown routine includes static stretching designed to re-establish the range of motion of your muscles and joints.
+In your Freeletics training, your cooldown routine includes static stretching designed to re-establish the range of motion of your muscles and joints.
 Remember to always include a cooldown after any workout as it accelerates the body’s recovery and regeneration processes.